Consumer rights

 2. Digital content: Data and anything digital

-Officially described as "data which is produced and supplied in digital form" this includes things like computer games, films, downloaded music, ebooks or mobile phone apps.
+Officially described as "data which is produced and supplied in digital form" this includes things such as video games, films, downloaded music, ebooks or phone apps.

 Jump to the Digital content buying rights section for full info on your rights.